azmrobb/CleanDataProject/README.md

 1. Download the input file into your working directory from the [Link]( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. Use the source comand to run the _CleanData.R_ script
-3. View the results in the output files _allData.csv_ and _groupData.csv_ located in the working directory
+3. View the results in the output files _allData.txt_ and _groupData.txt_ located in the working directory